ftntcorecse/ftnt-ansible-docs/html_build/_sources/fortios_modules/fortios_wanopt_settings.rst.txt

     #
     # You should have received a copy of the GNU General Public License
     # along with this program.
 If not, see <https://www.gnu.org/licenses/>.
-    #
-    # the lib use python logging can get it if the following is set in your
-    # Ansible config.

     __metaclass__ = type